 What is the bystander effect?

-Crimes and harmful behaviours such as public sexual harassment and hate crime are significantly under-reported by the victims.
-There are a number of reasons for this, but a key factor is the everyday nature of these incidents and the fact that they are ‘deeply ingrained in our culture' Sexual harassment of women and girls in public places (parliament.uk) means that victims experiencing sexual harassment or hate crime regularly often see them as insufficiently serious to report.
+Crimes and harmful behaviours such as sexual harassment and hate crime are under-reported by the victims.
+There are a number of reasons for this, but a key factor is the everyday nature of these incidents, but they are often likely to escalate if not addressed.

 In the end we will remember not the words of our enemies but the silence of our friends.